 Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a "franchise tax" or "privilege tax."
-This is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+This tax is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state's franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business's net worth.

 Illinois has a corporate income tax, a personal property replacement tax, and a corporation franchise tax.
 With the exception of sole proprietorships, most businesses will be subject to at least one of these three business-related taxes.
 Additionally, if income from your business passes through to you personally, that income will be subject to taxation on your personal Illinois tax return.

 Illinois also requires traditional corporations, S corporations, LLCs, and partnerships to pay a personal property replacement tax.
-This tax is based on a business's net income; for traditional corporations, the tax is 2.5% of net income, and for other forms of business, the tax is 1.5% of net income.
+This tax is based on a business's net income.
+For traditional corporations, the tax is 2.5% of net income, and for other forms of business, the tax is 1.5% of net income.
 Due dates vary depending on the legal form of your business.

 Let's briefly look at additional details for five of the most common forms of Illinois business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Corporations.
 Illinois corporations are subject to Illinois's corporate income tax, personal property replacement tax, and corporation franchise tax.

-Limited Liability Companies (LLCs).
 Like S corporations, standard LLCs are pass-through entities and are not required to pay federal income tax.
 Instead, income from the business is distributed to individual LLC members, who then pay federal and state taxes on the amounts distributed to them.
 In Illinois, however, along with individual LLC members paying state tax on their respective distributions, standard LLCs themselves are required to pay the personal property replacement tax at a rate of 1.5% of net income.

-Note that while by default LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, “disregarded entities”), it is possible to elect to have your LLC classified as a corporation.
+Note that while by default LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, disregarded entities), it is possible to elect to have your LLC classified as a corporation.
 In that case, the LLC would also be subject to Illinois's corporate income tax.

-Partnerships.
 Income from partnerships is distributed to the individual partners, who then pay tax on the amount distributed to them on both their federal and state tax returns.
 In Illinois, along with individual partners paying state tax on their respective distributions, partnerships themselves are required to pay the personal property replacement tax at a rate of 1.5% of net income.

-Sole Proprietorships.
 Income from your business will be distributed to you as the sole proprietor, and you will pay tax to the state on that income.